 Phonics and Early Reading at Oldfield

 We teach 'Synthetic Phonics' using a model based on Letters and Sounds.
 Synthetic Phonics is a way of teaching reading and spelling.
 Children are taught to read letters or groups of letters by saying the sounds (phonemes) that they represent.
 Children then start to read words by saying the phonemes together to make a word.
 They also learn how to spell words using their phonic knowledge.

 The children are introduced to synthetic phonics in our EYFS/1 and children progress through the phases during Reception and Key Stage 1 (Year 1 & 2).
-They are put into groups for phonics lessons based on the phase that they need to learn.
-We use a wide range of teaching techniques and resources in our daily phonics lessons and aim to make lessons fun and interactive.
+We use a wide range of teaching techniques and resources in our daily phonics lessons and aim to make lessons purposeful and progressive.